Bitcoin-ABC/bitcoin-abc/apps/alp-dex/SPEC.md

 `GET /api/v1/status` advertises `bookWs` (`/api/v1/book`).
 Clients upgrade that path.
 The first text frame is the current book; later frames are sent only when seller+slush pair reserves or spots change (fills, Chronik sync that moves sums, slush deposits).
-Inventory reshape that keeps atom sums does not emit.
+Inventory reshape (slush↔seller) does not emit — those moves do not change seller+slush sums.
+The hub publishes after Chronik sync and after fills, never after fund or cleanup.

 Each frame is JSON: